Ayms/bitcoin-transactions/README.md

 This module is not intended to push you to get your 'free' coins from bitcoin core (or other legacy network)

-Because, unlike many people think, you have them already so there is no need to rush to 'convert' them, many people did not get their 'free' coins and just lost all what they had by using malware wallets
+Because, unlike many people think, you have them already so there is no need to rush to 'convert' them (unless you want to send them quickly to an exchange to sell them), many people did not get their 'free' coins and just lost all what they had by using malware wallets

 That's why, even if there are zero technical reason for doing this, it is highly advised to transfer first your bitcoins (or legacy coins) to another wallet before moving/claiming forked coins

-Another advantage of doing so is that it becomes easier to get your parameters to claim your coins (like the redeem script in case of multisig address)
+Another advantage of doing so is that it becomes easier to get your parameters to claim your coins (like the redeem script in case of multisig address, or the address corresponding to your segwit address), indeed we can see them on the transactions made on the legacy network to move your coins

-If you want to move your bitcoins "from bitcoin core to BCH, BTG, BCD or SBTC" or from "bitcoin core to a bitcoin X exchange", you can just use the ``create`` command:
+If you want to move your bitcoins "from bitcoin core to BCH, BTG, BCD or SBTC, etc" or from "bitcoin core to a bitcoin X exchange", you can just use the ``create`` command:

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=privkey addr= fees= amount=(optional)`